Nanobeam cavity#

 For this simulation we will have distinct types of monitors:

-1. Some point `FieldTimeMonitor <https:/%60docs.flexcompute.com/projects/tidy3d/en/latest/api/_autosummary/tidy3d.FieldTimeMonitor.html>`__, that will record the fields as a function of time in different positions of the cavity, and will be used for Q-factor and resonant frequency calculation.
+1. Some point `FieldTimeMonitor <https:/docs.flexcompute.com/projects/tidy3d/en/latest/api/_autosummary/tidy3d.FieldTimeMonitor.html>`__, that will record the fields as a function of time in different positions of the cavity, and will be used for Q-factor and resonant frequency calculation.
 We will record fields during the entire simulation and select the portion we want to analyze during the data analysis process.

 2. Six `FluxTimeMonitor <https://docs.flexcompute.com/projects/tidy3d/en/latest/api/_autosummary/tidy3d.FluxTimeMonitor.html>`__ surrounding the simulation domain, that will be used for discriminating the directions of losses, and calculation of directional Q-factors.